Dog Bites and Children

 - Most common breeds involved were: Pit bulls (51 percent), Rottweilers (9 percent) and mixed breeds of those two (6 percent).

 Despite the fact that pediatric dog bites are preventable, they continue to happen.
-When they do, our Fort Lauderdale child dog bite injury lawyers are here to help.
+When they do, the child dog bite injury lawyers at our Fort Lauderdale firm are here to help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.